 - The Kaleido-RCP2 is an optional device, and may not have been shipped with your Kaleido-IP system.
 For information on this and other options for your multiviewer system, contact your Grass Valley sales representative. - You may need to upgrade your Kaleido-RCP2 devices (if available) to the latest firmware.
-See Software and Firmware Updates, on page 18.
+See Software and Firmware Updates, on page 22.
 Refer to the Kaleido-RCP2 Guide to Installation and Operation for instructions on how to determine the firmware level, and how to perform the upgrade.
-See Related Documentation, on page 17. - 4 Connect the first of the DisplayPort outputs of the multiviewer to a display that supports a resolution of $1920 \times 1080 @ 60 \text{ Hz}$ (HDTV) (see Cabling Diagram, on page 25).
+See Related Documentation, on page 21. - 4 Connect the first of the DisplayPort outputs of the multiviewer to a display that supports a resolution of $1920 \times 1080 @ 60 \text{ Hz}$ (HDTV) (see Cabling Diagram, on page 25).

 - Depending on your display type, you may use the DisplayPort-to-HDMI active adapter that shipped with your system, or DisplayPort-to-DVI adapters (not included). - To support 1080i outputs, use an optional DisplayPort-to-HDMI passive adapter.
 Note that a DisplayPort-to-HDMI passive adapter will not support 4K/UHD.
 Contact Technical Support to purchase DisplayPort-to-HDMI passive adapters that have been tested to work with this multiviewer.
-See Grass Valley Technical Support, on page 128. - Although the Kaleido-IP unit has four DisplayPort outputs, only the first two DisplayPort outputs are used. - To disconnect a display cable at the DisplayPort outputs, you may need to use an object (e.g., the blade of a flat screwdriver) to reach the cable's locking mechanism.
+See Grass Valley Technical Support, on page 126. - To disconnect a display cable at the DisplayPort outputs, you may need to use an object (for example, the blade of a flat screwdriver) to reach the cable's locking mechanism. - Disconnecting and reconnecting any Kaleido-IP DisplayPort-to-HDMI adapter may require a restart.
+The adapter cables must be properly connected when the multiviewer restarts.
+If you connect such an adapter after the multiviewer has restarted, the display will remain blank.